 1. Meet the academic needs of Indigenous students, scholars, nations, communities, institutions, and organizations

 2. Improve the development and delivery of Indigenous Education at Athabasca University

-3. Strengthen the research undertaken for, by, and about First Nation, Metis, and Inuit people at Athabasca University
+3. Strengthen the research undertaken for, by, and about First Nations, Metis, and Inuit people at Athabasca University

 4. Acknowledge and develop the role of traditional knowledge in academic settings

-Resources about Indigenous Peoples and Distance Education through Athabasca University
+Resources about Indigenous Peoples and Distance Education are available through Athabasca University.

-Lays out Cultural narratives, histories, and traditions, as told by Indigenous communities, are often meant to be passed down from one generation to the next either in formal educational settings or informally through close or extended family and community ties.
+Native Memory Project: Lays out cultural narratives, histories, and traditions, as told by Indigenous communities, which are often meant to be passed down from one generation to the next either in formal educational settings or informally through close or extended family and community ties.